About the Model: How SV(M) measures streaming data

 How we measure it: The SV(M) Consumption Model

 SV(M) automatically processes incoming data and matches it to titles in our database.
-Then, we implement a linear optimization model to calculate consumption.
+Then, we implement a proprietary linear optimization model to calculate consumption by minutes watched.
+We use a second model, also proprietary, to estimate viewership demographics.
+Both models were developed and are maintained in-house by Luminate data scientists.

 ID Unification